Measuring Principles

 The EPG device (see page Products) has a main control box and a (mostly 8) separate EPG (measuring) probe units (Fig. 2).
 The head stage amplifier or EPG probe input at (M) is the most noise sensitive part of the primary circuit.
 This measuring EPG probe should be mounted inside a Faraday cage to protect the head stage amplifier against noise from 220VAC 50Hz (or 110VAC 60Hz) power cables in the lab.
 The cage and the device are grounded to each other (alligator clip) or to the water supply or central heating system.
 Recent DC devices are powerer by a USB cable, used for data transfer to the computer as well.

 Plants, insects, and measuring probes should be shielded by placing them inside the Faraday.
 The measuring probes (coax-)cables (75cm) are are shielded and and allow the control box to be put outside the Faraday cage.
-This provides noise free operation of its pushbuttons for individual channel (insect) settings: the adjustable voltage supply (Vs, between ±125mV) pushbutton, the -50mV calibration pulse, the gain control (50 to 100x), and the Ri switch button between 1GOhm and 10TOhm (internal amplifier input resistor), All current settings are displayed on the smal device screen.
-The output signals to the computer are digitized (internal AD converter) and HD stored and real time displayed on the PC monitor using data acquisition software..
+This provides noise free operation of its pushbuttons for individual channel (insect) settings: the adjustable voltage supply (Vs) 0±120mV, the -50mV calibration pulse, the gain (50-100x), and the Ri switch button between 1GOhm and 10TOhm (internal amplifier input resistor), All settings are displayed on the small device display.
+The output signals to the computer (USB) are digitized (internal AD converter), HD stored, and real time displayed on the PC monitor using data acquisition software..

 II Signal sources